StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 3. When the website has **main navigation**, the **menu button is always shown** in the header.
 The menu button opens the mobile menu with the main navigation.

-4. When the website has **main navigation** and also the Mijn Gent component and/or a language switch, **the Mijn Gent component and/or the language switch are integrated in the menu**.
+4. When the website has **main navigation** and also the authentication component and/or a language switch, **the authentication component and/or the language switch are integrated in the menu**.
 In these cases, the menu button is always shown in the header.
-The menu button opens the mobile menu with the main navigation and the Mijn Gent component and/or the language switch.
-In other words: whenever the website has main navigation, the menu button is used and the Mijn Gent component and/or the language switch (if applicable) are integrated in the mobile menu.
+The menu button opens the mobile menu with the main navigation and the authentication component and/or the language switch.
+In other words: whenever the website has main navigation, the menu button is used and the authentication component and/or the language switch (if applicable) are integrated in the mobile menu.

-5. When the website has **no main navigation**, but has a **search function *and* the Mijn Gent component *and* a language switch**, the **menu button** is used and the Mijn Gent component and the language switch are integrated in the menu.
+5. When the website has **no main navigation**, but has a **search function *and* the authentication component *and* a language switch**, the **menu button** is used and the authentication component and the language switch are integrated in the menu.
 The search button is always shown in the header.

 Taking the above conditions into account, only the **following combinations of elements are possible** in the top part of the mobile header:

 * Ghent logo + Search button + Menu button
 * Ghent logo + Search button + Language switch
-* Ghent logo + Search button + Mijn Gent component
+* Ghent logo + Search button + Authentication component
 * Ghent logo + Search button
-* Ghent logo + Mijn Gent component
+* Ghent logo + Authentication component
 * Ghent logo + Language switch
 * Ghent logo + Menu button
-* Ghent logo + Mijn Gent component + Language switch
+* Ghent logo + Authentication component + Language switch
 * Ghent logo only

 **Further specific requirements for the City of Ghent website and for separate websites are listed below.**